 Kings vs. Warriors Injury Report Today - April 30

-The Sacramento Kings (48-34) have one player on the injury report for their NBA playoffs opening round game 7 against the Golden State Warriors (44-38) at Golden 1 Center on Sunday, April 30 at 3:30 PM ET.
+The Sacramento Kings (48-34) will be monitoring just one player on the injury report ahead of Game 7 of the opening round of the NBA playoffs against the Golden State Warriors (44-38) at Golden 1 Center on Sunday, April 30 at 3:30 PM ET.

 Watch the NBA all season long on Fubo!

-Last time out, the Kings bested the Warriors 118-99 on Friday.
-Malik Monk led the Kings to the win with a team-high 28 points.
-Stephen Curry notched 29 points in the Warriors' loss.
+The Kings will seek another victory over the Warriors after a 118-99 win on Friday.
+Malik Monk led the way with a team-high 28 points in the victory for the Kings, while Stephen Curry put up 29 points in the loss for the Warriors.

 Sacramento Kings Injury Report Today